ksproska/msid_zad4/README.md

 ```python
 neighbours = [3, 4, 5]
 ```
-- [weights](KNeighbors.py#L17) - it has to types: uniform treats each neighbour equally, second is taking into account distance of each neighbour in probability calculations.
+- [weights](KNeighbors.py#L17) - it has two types: uniform treats each neighbour equally, second is taking into account distance of each neighbour in probability calculations.
 ```python
 weights = ['uniform', 'distance']